erickbytes/positivipy/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>I wanted to use this dataset of quote images from great thinkers, artists and creators to generate new positive and inspirational quotes.
-This post details an implementation and alternatives I considered to accomplish this goal.</p>
+This project details an implementation and alternatives I considered to accomplish this goal.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->